 Online doesn't mean on your own

-The University of Akron provides personal ongoing educational support to online learners across the nation throughout their entire tenure at the university.
+The University of Akron provides support to online learners across the nation throughout your tenure at the university.
 From your first inquiry about a program to your final semester, student services staff members are consistently on hand to guide, advise and assist you.

 This overview summarizes the types of services we offer and describes how those services can help you achieve your educational goals:

 - The Help Desk provides a virtual call center, a chatbot, a variety of web-based tutorials, and more.